-Example: Have you listened to Jay-Z's new jam.
-Man, it is so phat!
+Example: Have you listened to Jay-Z's new jam?
+Man, it's so phat!

 This was used when someone else told you something rather obvious.

-This was a way of asking for the latest news in town.
+This was a way of asking for the latest news.

 Example: That roast was da bomb.
-Would you please share the recipe with me?
+Please share the recipe with me.

 Example: I will see you lovelies later.
 I have to dip.